pcdangio/ros-driver_venus_638flpx/README.md

 ## Usage

-Run any of the driver nodes with (where xxx is the driver type):
+Run the driver with the following command:

-        rosrun driver_venus_638flpx xxx_node

-For example, to run the node using a driver for a Raspberry Pi:

-        rosrun driver_venus_638flpx rpi_node
+        rosrun driver_venus_638flpx node

 ## Nodes

-### rpi_node
+### node

-A Raspberry Pi driver for [638FLPx].
-Ensure that the pigpio daemon is running before starting this node.
+A driver for interacting with the Venus [638FLPx] GPS.
+Enables configuration and reading of NMEA data.

 #### Published Topics